mafintosh/link-bin/README.md

 ```

 If you save the above and run `npm link` in the directory `link-bin` will generate an executable
-file that runs `atom-shell app.js` and add that file to the `bin` entry in `package.json` which means
+file that runs `atom-shell app.js` and and save that as `./link-bin` which means
 that when you run `my-atom-shell-app` afterwards on the command line it will execute the atom-shell app

 You can also publish it to npm which means other people will be able to `npm install -g my-atom-shell-app`